Fantom-foundation/Tosca/BUILD.md

 The Tosca project includes a set of benchmarks covering a range of EVM implementations and variants thereof.
 The benchmarks are part of the `github.com/Fantom-foundation/Tosca/go/vm/test` module.

-The Benchmarks are implemented using Go's benchmark infrastructure.
-For a comprehensive introduction see the corresponding chapter in [Practical Go Lessions](https://www.practical-go-lessons.com/chap-34-benchmarks) or the [Go Test Package Documentation](https://pkg.go.dev/testing#hdr-Benchmarks).
+The benchmarks are implemented using Go's benchmark infrastructure.
+For a comprehensive introduction see the corresponding chapter in [Practical Go Lessons](https://www.practical-go-lessons.com/chap-34-benchmarks) or the [Go Test Package Documentation](https://pkg.go.dev/testing#hdr-Benchmarks).

 To run all benchmarks, use the following command:
 ```